Sipty/ai_engineer_tech_challenge/README.md

 ## Chat history
 Chat history and user accounts was another thing I wanted to do.
 Similar to how similar chatbots function.
 A stretch of this stretch would've been projects, similar to how Claude implements them.
 I think it would've been cool to try and retain additional context of conversations for more pizzaz.

+## Testing
+I decided against adding tests just for the sake of adding tests.
+I have a very long history of testing and I've gotten to the point of resenting the act of doing testing for the sake of it.
+Especially for an app like this - the mvp is already fairly complex and I've barely scratched the surface of a project like this.
+If this was a real project (or if this project had a follow-up) my immediate focus would be on creating a good base suite of tests - a couple of smoke tests, E2E tests to test the whole functionality, a few unit tests to confirm the API's and different integration points and draft up a plan for the UI tests.
+The latter I would look to do in a third deliverable, as they can get pretty complicated, pretty quickly.
+And as I mentioned earlier - I prefer not to rush the testing process.

 # Original requirements:
 Subject of this challenge is to develop and deploy a simple, but production ready replica of [Perplexity.ai](https://www.perplexity.ai/).